 Atlantic Coast Analyses in North Carolina

-The coastal engineering analyses in North Carolina affect communities in 19 counties listed below.
+The coastal engineering analyses in North Carolina affect communities in 19 counties.
 The project team involved in the analysis of the flooding and the preparation of new or updated FIRMs and FIS reports includes representatives of FEMA, the North Carolina Floodplain Management Program (NCFMP), the North Carolina Division of Emergency Management (NCEM), and their contractors.

 To learn more about the coastal engineering analysis and mapping efforts for the Atlantic coast areas of North Carolina, please visit the NCFMP website or the Information for North Carolina page.

 Back to top